fdformula/FiniteDifferenceFormula.jl/README.md

 fd.formula()                 # generate and print the formula computed last time you called compute(...)

-fd.truncationerror()         # print the truncation error of the newly computed formula
+fd.truncationerror()         # print and return the truncation error of the newly computed formula

 fd.printtaylor(-2, 5)        # print the first 5 terms of the Taylor series of f(x[i-2]) about x[i]